Days99/ExampleGameProject/README.md

 **Copyright Notice:**
 - **Educational Institution**: IADE - University of Creative Arts, Portugal
+- **Course**: Games and Apps Development
+- **Classes**: Emergent Game Technologies, Distributed Programming
 - **Purpose**: Academic learning and demonstration
-- **Usage**: This project is intended solely for educational purposes within the context of the specified courses
+- **Usage**: This project is intended solely for educational purposes within the context of the specified classes

 **Restrictions:**
 - This code may not be used for commercial purposes